Grant-NBI/nbi-oedi-etl/README.md

 * **Queue-based task management** to decouple I/O and processing operations, allowing for efficient task distribution across workers.
 * **Parallel partition handling** where different state-upgrade combinations are processed concurrently for faster overall performance.

-### ETL Flow Overview

-1. **Main Process**: The main function loads configurations and initializes multiple job configurations in parallel.
-Each configuration specifies a combination of state and upgrade, and jobs run concurrently.

-2. **Listing and File Fetching**: Files are listed asynchronously based on the state-upgrade partition and added to a processing queue in chunks (pages).
-This ensures high-volume listings are handled efficiently.

-3. **Async I/O**: Files are fetched from S3 using asynchronous methods to avoid blocking operations.
-The fetched data is then pushed to a processing queue.

-4. **File Processing**: Using multiprocessing, files are transformed and aggregated by converting 15-minute intervals to 1-hour data.
-Each CPU worker processes files from the queue concurrently, optimizing CPU utilization.

-5. **Async Uploading**: After processing, files are asynchronously uploaded to S3.
-This ensures that upload operations do not block further processing.

-6. **Partition Parallelism**: The ETL processes multiple partitions (state-upgrade combinations) in parallel, significantly improving efficiency for larger datasets.

-### Output Configuration

-* The ETL output is written to a configurable S3 directory under the staging bucket.
-* The directory structure will be environment-based, ensuring that different environments (e.g., dev, prod) are kept separate.
-* All ETL output is written to a single table, ensuring that the querying process is streamlined.
-The table is automatically updated by the Glue Crawler after each ETL run.

-### Crawler Job: Schema Discovery
+### Crawlers: Schema Discovery

-* After the ETL job completes, a Glue Crawler is triggered to automatically discover the schema of the output data.
+* After the ETL job completes,  Glue Crawlers are triggered by the workflow to automatically discover the schema of the output data.
+One crawler target data and another one target metadata each writing to separate tables in the Glue Data Catalog.
-* The Glue Crawler updates the Athena table schema with new partitions or newly added data.
+* The Crawlers update the Athena tables schema with new partitions or newly added data.
+* The respective S3 Targets are updated by the  by the glue job to reflect the latest partitions processed.

 ## Athena Integration

-The ETL pipeline outputs data to an S3 bucket, which is directly queried by Athena.
+The ETL pipeline outputs data to an S3 bucket, which is directly queried by Athena using the schema discovered by the crawlers.

 ### Querying Process